a-rmz/sbotify/README.md

 NODE_ENV -> current environment (development, testing, production) LOGFILE -> name of the file that will be used to log

+MYSQL_ROOT_PASSWORD -> password for the MySQL root user

+DB_HOST -> host for the credentials database
+DB_PORT -> port for the credentials database
+DB_NAME -> name of the credentials database to be used DB_USER -> user to access the credentials database DB_PASS -> password for the db user

-BASE_URL -> url of the website (in case you're not using authentication, you can leave it blank -but don't delete it)
+BASE_URL -> url of the website (in case you're not using authentication, you can leave it blank -but don't delete it) PORT -> port for the app to run

 SPOTIFY_CLIENT_ID -> Taken from the Spotify app you created SPOTIFY_CLIENT_SECRET -> idem